 These are some automated tools for accessibility testing.

 By default, the Mac OSX operating system is configured to move keyboard focus to Text boxes and lists only.
 This setting also applies to browsing web pages using Safari or Firefox with a keyboard.
 To effectively test keyboard accessibility using a Mac, you should configure your computer to focus on All controls.
 Open System Preferences, and then select Keyboard.
-On the Shortcuts tab, for Full Keyboard Access select All controls.
-You can also toggle this setting with Control+F7.
+On the Shortcuts tab, check Use keyboard navigation to move focus between controls.

 If you are a Chrome user, this behavior is controlled in a browser setting and is enabled by default.
 However, if you find that you cannot move focus to links while using Chrome you might need to change your browser configuration.
 Open Settings, then click Show advanced settings.
 Under Web content, confirm that the Pressing Tab on a web page highlights links, as well as form fields checkbox is selected.

 To test your feature using a screen reader, you can use the following options.